Château Chasse-Spleen - Moulis-en-Médoc 2019

 Wine rated (2020 guide) 92-94/100

-Chasse-Spleen 2019 is tight on the nose, despite the fact that I left my sample open for 3 or 4 hours.
-But I appreciate the fruity profile: scents of blackberry, wild strawberry, cedar, and light tobacco unfold almost reluctantly.
-The palate seems promising, classic in style, unrestrained but unwilling to reveal itself at this early stage.
-Fresh on the attack, the acidity is well balanced and it has a beautiful grainy texture.
+Chasse-Spleen 2019 is tight on the nose, even though I left my sample open for three or four hours.
+But I appreciate its fruity profile: aromas of blackberry, wild strawberry, cedar, and light tobacco unfold almost reluctantly.
+The palate seems promising, classic in style, unrestrained but reluctant to reveal itself at this early stage.
+Fresh from the first sip, the acidity is well-balanced and it has a lovely grainy texture.
 It reveals hints of graphite that linger in the finish.
 Excellent.

 James Suckling